Did you know that medical expenses from falling injuries exceed $30 billion each year?

 Nursing Home Injury Attorneys in Western Missouri

 If you suspect that your loved one’s fall was due to nursing home neglect, contact DHSS.
 Mistreatment can be difficult to detect and frequently goes unreported.
-However, the lawyers at Norton & Norton, P.C., have the knowledge and resources to hold nursing homes accountable for negligence that leads to a resident’s personal injuries or wrongful death.
+However, the lawyers at Norton & Spencer, P.C., have the knowledge and resources to hold nursing homes accountable for negligence that leads to a resident’s personal injuries or wrongful death.
 Contact our office in Kansas City today at 816-454-5800 for a free case evaluation.